Domesticated plants and animals of Austronesia: Solanum

 Several species of Solanum have been utilised as food and medicine by the Austronesian people.
 Species cultivated include Kangaroo apple (Solanum aviculare), poroporo (Solanum laciniatum), Indian nightshade (Solanum lasiocarpum), pacific tomato (Solanum repandum) and cannibal tomato (Solanum viride); almost all of their vernacular names consist of slight variations on the name poro or polo.

 Spondias dulcis (Polynesian plum)

-Spondias dulcis is native to Melanesia but it was spread to neighboring regions in Island Southeast Asia and Polynesia by Austronesians.
+Spondias dulcis is native to Melanesia but it was spread to neighboring regions in Maritime Southeast Asia and Polynesia by Austronesians.

 Its name is reconstructed by Robert Blust in Proto-Central–Eastern Malayo-Polynesian as *quRi, and by Malcolm Ross as Proto-Oceanic *quRis.

 It remains widely cultivated in Polynesia, where it is generally known under the names vī or wī, and variants thereof.
 It is also known as uli, uri, or kuli in various languages in Melanesia.
 In the Philippines, it is known as hevi.

 Syzygium

 Trees in the genus Syzygium contain some of the most important fruit trees among Austronesian peoples.
 Species cultivated or harvested for their edible fruit include the Java plum (Syzygium cumini), jambos (Syzygium jambos), lubeg (Syzygium lineatum), swamp maire (Syzygium maire), mountain apple (Syzygium malaccense), lipote (Syzygium polycephaloides), and the Java apple (Syzygium samarangense), among others.
 Two species are also important sources of spice: the clove tree (Syzygium aromaticum) and Indonesian bay leaf (Syzygium polyanthum).